 Curriculum software is selected by faculty for pedagogical use in coursework, and it is generally purchased with department funds unless used campus wide.
 Curriculum software must be purchased in sufficient quantity to meet license requirements.
 Please work through your department head to make software requests.
-Again, all curriculum software requests must be approved by Information Technology, Computer Support Services Manager, prior to purchasing any software package to ensure hardware in classrooms and computer labs meet the software's requirements and provide enough time to configure and prepare labs.
+All curriculum software requests must be approved by Information Technology prior to purchasing any software package to ensure hardware in classrooms and computer labs meet the software's requirements and provide enough time to configure and prepare labs.